 If you are ready to finally take the leap and kick the habit for good, experts recommend that you do it all at once, “cold-turkey,” rather than gradually weaning off of cigarettes.
 The reasoning is that it’s better to go through a tough few days rather than drag it on for weeks or months.
-The first three days are typically the hardest and by the end of the fifth day the desire for a cigarette has waned significantly.
-If you can make it to day ten you have hurdled the biggest goal and are on your way to a smoke free life.
-By this point your risk for a heart attack has already begun to drop and your lung function is already beginning to improve.
-Not to mention all that extra cash in your pocket.
+The first three days are typically the hardest and by the end of the fifth day, the desire for a cigarette has waned significantly.
+If you can make it to day 10 you have hurdled the biggest goal and are on your way to a smoke-free life.
+By this point, your risk for a heart attack has already begun to drop and your lung function is already beginning to improve.
+Not to mention all that extra cash in your pocket!

 Rather than spending money on expensive medications and patches, some of the most effective methods to help you quit smoking can be found right in your own home.
-While there is no magical cure, here are some natural and safe tips to help you conquer your journey of addiction and reclaim your body.
+While there is no magic bullet, there are some natural and safe tips to help you conquer your journey of addiction and reclaim your body.

 15 Natural Ways To Quit Smoking

 1. Water: Water has the amazing ability to help the body heal itself.
 Nicotine is an extremely addictive toxin that permeates throughout your tissues, making it difficult to get out of your body.
 Drinking ample amounts of water throughout the day helps to detoxify your body.
 The more you drink, the more nicotine will be excreted from your body.
-Drink one or two glasses of warm water when you wake up, and then another two glasses between each meal.
+Drink a glass of warm water with lemon when you wake up, and then another two glasses between each meal.

 2. Walk After Meals: Avoid sitting after a meal when the urge to have a cigarette is often the greatest.
 Instead, go for a walk or breathe deeply for 15 minutes following a meal.

 3. Meditation: The psychological stress that a smoker undergoes during the first few weeks of nicotine withdrawal often drives smokers to the breaking point.
 Mindful meditation has been shown to aid people in quitting smoking by regulating cravings, withdrawal symptoms, stress, and the negative emotions associated with kicking the habit.
 People who practice meditation have a greater success rate in smoking cessation than their counterparts.
-Meditation encourages an overall healthier life style, while also helping to regulate cravings and control emotions.
+Meditation encourages an overall healthier lifestyle, while also helping to regulate cravings and control emotions.
+Try this meditation podcast.